 Statistically, the best chance of seeing the aurora is during the equinox months of September and March (it has to do with the tilt of the earth and sun).
 May, June and July are out because during summer in the “Land of the Midnight Sun” it just does not get dark enough to see the aurora.
 When autumn returns to the Great Land, stars twinkle once again and this is a fine time to sit around a campfire and gaze in wide wonder as the sky above erupts into towering columns of light.
 September is a precious aurora-hunting month if for no other reason than it is not too cold.

-Perhaps the most popular month of the year for aurora enthusiasts is March, and with solar maximum predicted for 2013 this looks to be a good time to up your odds of seeing the kind of aurora display that stays in your memory forever, the coveted once-in-a-lifetime experience.
+Perhaps the most popular month of the year for aurora enthusiasts is March.
+This is a good time to up your odds of seeing the kind of aurora display that stays in your memory forever, the coveted once-in-a-lifetime experience.

 Patience is absolutely critical to be successful in your aurora-hunting endeavor.
 The key is to stay awake as late as humanly possible, especially if it’s clear and the aurora forecast is positive.
 If you have to go inside to warm up, make it a point to look north every 15-30 minutes until dawn.
 Be savvy and request hotel rooms with a north-viewing window.
 Be prepared for bad-weather nights and bring a good book or three.
 Plan your daily activities for the afternoon so you can sleep until the crack of noon.
 This is a tough game and demands perseverance and a night-owl mentality.
 I like to say I have a 9-to-5 job—9 p.m. to 5 a.m., the aurora shift.

 Todd Salat has been a full-time Alaska aurora hunter for the past 15 years.
 Visit his website at www.AuroraHunter.com.